crashtech/eventstest/README.md

 # Fake data

-The application provides an exectable to create fake events, so you can test it without the need to manually create multiple events.
+The application provides an executable to create fake events, so that you can test it without the need to manually create multiple events.

-Check `bin/fakeevent -h` for more information
+Check `bin/fakeevent -h` for more information.

 # Testing

-You can tun all tests using: `yarn test`.
+You can run all tests using: `yarn test`.

 ## Rails